StefanoChiodino/stefano-chiodino-uk/content/posts/2026-02-10-my-outlook-on-ai-in-2026.md

 I've read people on Hacker News saying they miss "doing the thinking" now that AI is involved.
 I disagree.
 I'm still doing the same amount of thinking.
 Maybe even more, because I can now tackle problems I would have previously shelved as too laborious.

-Perhaps those people mean they miss tinkering with lower-level details, which is perfectly valid — I understand the appeal.
-But I don't feel like AI is doing my thinking for me.
+Perhaps those people mean they miss tinkering with lower-level details, which is perfectly valid.
+I understand the appeal.
+But I don't feel like AI is doing the thinking for me.
 It's more like working together: I think, I direct, I review, I decide.
 The AI helps me execute faster.
 The thinking is still mine.

+I find that the complaint that they miss doing the thinking is the same as saying I miss setting the registries of the CPU manually now that I have a higher level language that doesn't require me to do it.
+By all means, you can go and set the registries of the CPU manually, but is that really practical?

 # What AI has unlocked for me

-Here's where it gets personal.
-AI has made me roughly 10 times more productive.
+now that I feel that I have a good understanding as to where I can leverage AI and the very latest models are generally good, I'd say that in the best cases I can achieve the mytical 10x programming.
 Side projects that I always wanted to do but never had the time or energy for are now feasible.
 Investigations that used to be laborious are quicker.
 Things that were annoying to put together now have shortcuts.

 I built several VS Code extensions that I'd wanted for years — small tools to navigate code more effectively.
 I'm particularly proud of one that lets you navigate to any line of Python code just by having the stack trace in your clipboard.
 It's not perfect, but it's something I always wanted and never would have built without AI.
+Not because I wasn't capable, but because the friction to work in typescript and understand how to write a VScode extension was too high.

 I've built machine learning models to predict delinquency for invoices at Yelp.
 I trained a model to recognise my black cat compared to other black cats.
 Small things, silly things, practical things — all of them now within reach.

 And I'm writing a book.
-This is something I've always wanted to do, but it always seemed like too much — too many words, too much structure, too much effort on top of a full-time job.
+This is something I've always wanted to do, but it always seemed too much — too many words, too much structure, too much effort on top of a full-time job.
 AI has unlocked this for me.
 I'm still working on it, and I genuinely enjoy it, but if it hadn't been for AI, I don't think I would have ever managed.

 # Practical advice

 ## AI is great for greenfield, less so for production

 Accept this and work with it.
 For new projects, AI is extraordinary.
 For complex, established codebases with years of accumulated decisions, it struggles.
-That's fine — use it where it's strong.
+That's fine, leverage the strengths and avoid the weaknesses.

 ## Plan ahead and explain well

+You reap what you sow.
 If you express something in as few words as possible and hit enter, you'll get something back that isn't quite right.
 Then you'll review it, redo it, and start losing patience.

 Instead: explain things well, once.
+Link the file you refer to.
 Do some planning together with the AI before you start.
 Then execute your plan.
-The upfront investment pays for itself immediately.
+The upfront investment pays for itself.

 ## agents.md is the most important thing you should configure

-Whatever the current iteration is called — `agents.md`, `CLAUDE.md`, system instructions — this is probably the single most powerful leverage point you have, and I don't see it being said enough.
+The file `agents.md` is probably the single most powerful leverage point you have, and I don't see this being said enough, or strongly enough.

-You need one for each repository.
-It needs to explain how you want to work, what the project is about, what the AI is expected to do, and what to do in edge cases that aren't obvious.
 Every single time you open a new chat, it's as if you're talking to a brand new engineer on their first day.
 There is absolutely no reason not to invest time in writing, optimising, and cherishing these files.

 ## Use AI to use AI

 I use AI as a meta tool to help me use AI better.
-I ask it what prompt would work best, whether syntax and grammar matter for a given task, whether the order of instructions makes a difference.
+I ask it what prompt would work best, whether syntax and grammar matter when writing prompts, whether the order of instructions makes a difference.
 If there's a disagreement and I think the AI should have known better, I ask it why it thinks the disagreement originated and how we can prevent it.
 More often than not, I end up having AI update my `agents.md` file to avoid the same issue next time.
 I review everything, of course, but I largely use AI to improve my use of AI.

 ## Experiment more

 Think about all the things you couldn't do before.
 Just try asking AI to do something — anything — just to see if it's capable of it.
 If it's not, see how far you can push it.
 You might be surprised.

+When making the placeholder website for my book I thought "Now that I have made the cover I wonder if I can make the book in 3d".
+The result, after several iterations, (is quite stunning)[https://orchidomania.com/].

 ## LLMs are cheerful liars — counter this

-LLMs are tuned by companies that want to make money, and those companies have figured out that the way to make money is to make them sound cheerful and overconfident.
+LLMs are tuned by companies that want to make money.
+I immagine that those companies have figured out that making LLMs sound cheerful and overconfident makes users happier than making them sound fair, balanced and trustworthy.
 They are accommodating to a fault.
 They will tell you your code looks great when it doesn't.
 They will express high confidence about things they are wrong about.
+Shame.

-You don't need to say thank you and sorry to them — but that doesn't mean you should be nasty to them either.
-They are not humans, and they cannot be trusted at face value.
-I've addressed this in my own `agents.md` by asking them to review their own confidence, to not sound like cheerleaders, and to flag uncertainty explicitly.
+LLMs can't be trusted.
+I've addressed this in my own `agents.md` by asking them to label their own confidence about their statements, to not sound like cheerleaders, and to flag uncertainty explicitly.
 You should do the same.

-Most importantly: do not let an AI's confidence trick you into releasing code you haven't tested.
-The AI seems sure?
-Good for it.
-Run the tests anyway.

 # Case in point: this post

 This post you're reading right now is AI-generated.
 But the difference between a low-quality AI post and a high-quality one is the same as the difference between low-quality and high-quality code.
 I carefully selected what to say.
 I let AI help me write it.
 Then I checked everything and made sure it was what I would have written even without the tool.

-The result remains the same.
-It is the speed to production that has changed.
+The end result, hopefully, is of the same quality as if I had written it from scratch.
+That is because after taking the time of planning it all and having AI write it for me, I took the time to review everything and rewrite everything that I didn't like, exactly like I would do with my own code.

 Of course, it can go the other way too.
 This same relatively cheap tool can be used to scam people, produce fake content, or forge images.
 It's like the old analogy I make about guns: they can prevent crimes or they can help commit them.
 It is a tool, and how you use it — and how we as a society let others use it — is up to us.